vesteinn/ordgreypingar_embeddings/README.md

 3. Evaluate the embeddings using either of two different datasets: MSL or IceBATS.

 Please note that training and evaluation often require a sizeable amount of memory (plus, when using GloVe, a hefty amount of hard drive space), and may take a long time.
 If you're only testing your code, you may want to try preparing smaller input files rather than utilizing the full extent of the IGC, and to set the epoch hyperparameter to a low value for briefer training sessions.
 If you're only performing evaluation and don't need to create or alter embeddings, we recommend that you follow the approach in our code of using only vector files rather than the model files in their entirety.

-Input file generation
+# Input file generation
-We use data from the Icelandic Gigaword Corpus (IGC), accessible through CLARIN at https://clarin.is/en/resources/gigaword/ .
+We use data from the Icelandic Gigaword Corpus (IGC), accessible through [CLARIN](https://clarin.is/en/resources/gigaword/).
 The following code assumes that the IGC data is available in a subfolder named /RMH/

 Generation code is located in the /prep_code_general/ folder.
 Use get_lemmatized_sents.py to create an input file with lemmatized data, or get_original_sents.py to create an input file without lemmatizing the data.

 If you intend to use GloVe to train embeddings, you will subsequently need to run make_oneline.py on that input file.

-#Training embeddings
+# Training embeddings

 The code for each method is located in an eponymous folder.
 Note that it will not only train embeddings, but also run a full evaluation of them right after.
 A brief guide on how to skip the evaluation process may be found below.